C2SM/c2sm.github.io/tools/extpar.md

 ## Support status

-The `master` branch of EXTPAR is continuously tested on Piz Daint
+The `master` branch is continuously tested on Piz Daint

 ## Access